Respect for the referees is a requirement at every match, regardless of the circumstances.

 Whether you play, or coach, or just watch, you have only two options at game time:

-Either you appreciate your game's referee as the full authority over your match, and you treat that person with all the respect due to someone who has that full authority over if and how you participate.
+Either you appreciate your game's referee as the full authority over your match, and you treat that person with all the respect due to anyone who has that full authority over if and how you participate.

-Or you leave.
+Or you may leave.

-There is no other option.
+There really is no other option.

-It is a fact of our modern life that abuse of referees has become a recurring news headline, all the way down to the youth level, yet again.
-So, lets be absolutely clear: PCSSL shall have no patience with any abuse of our referees.
+It is a fact of our modern life that abuse of referees and other match officials has become a recurring news headline, all the way down to the youth level, yet again.

 All of our referees are volunteers (just like all of us coaches), and they will make mistakes just like the rest of us.
+Every one of us has our biases and blind spots.
 Every referee has their own views of your match and how The Laws of The Game apply.
-We do not ask participants to agree with the calls that are made.
-We do not require anyone to even agree that their referee understands the game.
-Regardless, we do insist that everyone respects the calls as they are made.
+This is, and always will be, true everywhere.

 PCSSL is based on AYSO rules and philosophies, starting with Good Sportsmanship -- and any abuse (verbal or otherwise) of any referee falls on the wrong side of our requirement for Good Sportsmanship.